-Also called “Reading Between the Lines” and the “Doorkijkkerk”, this unique work of art is a must-see when visiting the province of Limburg.
+Located in Borgloon and also called “Reading Between the Lines” or the “Doorkijkkerk”, this unique work of art is a must-see when visiting the province of Limburg.

 Regular readers of Discovering Belgium may get the impression that the country is already teeming with churches and doesn’t need another one.
 After all, most of my country walks seem to start from a village church.
 But apparently there is always room for another church.
 At least that’s what Belgian architects Pieterjan Gijs and Arnout Van Vaerenbergh thought.

 They constructed the “Doorkijkkerk”, or to give it its official but rather clunky English title, the “Reading Between The Lines” church.
 I prefer to just call it the See-through Church.